A guide to pacifiers and breastfeeding

 4 minutes

-Breastfeeding: What are the benefits?Ā Ā
+Breastfeeding: What are the benefits?

 For parents, breastfeeding is free and convenient.
 It can also help reduce the risk of postpartum depression and strengthen the bond with their baby.
 For babies, breast milk provides all the essential nutrients they need.
-It also helps protect them from infections and supports healthy development.Ā
+It also helps protect them from infections and supports healthy development.

-Understanding pacifiersĀ
+Understanding pacifiers

-Pacifiers are nipple-shaped objects that babies can suck on.
 They are designed to soothe babies and satisfy their sucking reflex between feeds.
 While pacifiers can be a helpful tool for soothing babies, it's important to use them in moderation and ensure they don't interfere with your breastfeeding routine.
-A good approach is to offer the pacifier primarily for comfort and sleep, rather than as a constant pacifier.Ā
+A good approach is to offer the pacifier primarily for comfort and sleep, rather than as a constant pacifier.

 Explore the Range